-(1) "Income" means all income from whatever source derived, including but not limited to salaries, wages, bonuses, commissions, income from self-employment, alimony, support money, cash public assistance and relief, the gross amount of any pensions or annuities including railroad retirement benefits, all benefits received under the Federal Social Security Act (except Medicare benefits), all benefits received under State unemployment insurance laws and veterans' disability payments, all interest received from the Federal or any State government, or any instrumentality or political subdivision thereof, realized capital gains, rentals, workmen's compensation and the gross amount of loss of time insurance benefits, life insurance benefits and proceeds (except the first five thousand dollars (\$5,000) of the total of death benefit payments), and gifts of cash or property (other than transfers by gift between members of a household) in excess of a total value of three hundred dollars (\$300), but shall not include surplus food or other relief in kind supplied by a governmental agency or property tax [assistance.] rebate.
+(1) "Income" means all income from whatever source derived, including but not limited to salaries, wages, bonuses, commissions, income from self-employment, alimony, support money, cash public assistance and relief, the gross amount of any pensions or annuities including railroad retirement benefits, all benefits received under the Federal Social Security Act (except Medicare benefits), all benefits received under State unemployment insurance laws and veterans' disability payments, all interest received from the Federal or any State government, or any instrumentality or political subdivision thereof, realized capital gains, rentals, workmen's compensation and the gross amount of loss of time insurance benefits, life insurance benefits and proceeds (except the first five thousand dollars (\$5,000) of the total of death benefit payments), and gifts of cash or property (other than transfers by gift between members of a household) in excess of a total value of three hundred dollars (\$300), but shall not include surplus food or other relief in kind supplied by a governmental agency or property tax or rent rebate or inflation dividend.

-- (2) "Household income" for the calendar years 1971 and 1972 means all income received by the claimant and all other persons while residing in the homestead during a calendar year in which real property taxes or rent are due and payable, but shall not include the income of residents not related to the claimant paying reasonable fixed rents.
-"Household income" for the calendar year 1973 and thereafter means all income received by the claimant and his spouse while residing in the homestead during a calendar year in which real property taxes or rent are due and payable. - "Homestead" means a dwelling, whether owned or rented, and so much of the land surrounding it as is reasonably necessary for use of the dwelling as a home, occupied by a claimant.
-A homestead shall also include premises occupied by reason of ownership or lease in a cooperative housing corporation, mobile homes which are assessed as realty for local property tax purposes and the land, if owned or rented by the claimant, upon which the mobile home is situated, and other similar living accommodations, as well as a part of a multi-dwelling or multipurpose building and a part of the land upon which it is built.
+(2) ["Household income" for the calendar years 1971 and 1972 means all income received by the claimant and all other persons while residing in the homestead during a calendar year in which real property taxes or rent are due and payable, but shall not include the income of residents not related to the claimant paying reasonable fixed rents.]
+"Household income" [for the calendar year 1973 and thereafter] means all income received by the claimant and his spouse while residing in the homestead during [a] the calendar year [in] for which [real property taxes or rent are due and payable.] a rebate and dividend are claimed.

+"Homestead" means a dwelling, whether owned or rented, and so (3) much of the land surrounding it, as is reasonably necessary for use of the dwelling as a home, occupied by a claimant.
+A homestead shall also include premises occupied by reason of ownership or lease in a cooperative housing corporation, mobile homes which are assessed as realty for local property tax purposes and the land, if owned or rented by the claimant, upon which the mobile home is situated, and other similar living accommodations, as well as a part of a multi-dwelling or multi-purpose building and a part of the land upon which it is built.
 It shall also include premises occupied by reason of the claimant's ownership or rental of a dwelling located on land owned by a nonprofit incorporated association, of which the claimant is a member, if the claimant is required to pay a pro rata share of the property taxes levied against the association's land.
 It shall also include premises occupied by a claimant if he is required by law to pay a property tax by reason of his ownership or rental (including a possessory interest) in the dwelling, the land, or both.
-An owner includes a person in possession under a contract of sale, deed of trust, life estate, joint tenancy or tenancy in common. - (4) "Real property taxes" means all taxes on a homestead (exclusive of municipal assessments, delinquent charges, and interest) due and payable during a calendar year. - (5) "Rent [assistance] rebate in lieu of property taxes" means twenty per cent of the gross amount actually paid in cash or its equivalent in any calendar year to a landlord in connection with the occupancy of a homestead by a claimant, irrespective of whether such amount constitutes payment solely for the right of occupancy or otherwise.
+An owner includes a person in possession under a contract of sale, deed of trust, life estate, joint tenancy or tenancy in common or by reason of statutes of descent and distribution.

+(4) "Real property taxes" means all taxes on a homestead (exclusive of municipal assessments, delinquent charges, and interest) due and payable during a calendar year.

+(5) "Rent rebate in lieu of property taxes" means twenty per cent of the gross amount actually paid in cash or its equivalent in any calendar year to a landlord in connection with the occupancy of a homestead by a claimant, irrespective of whether such amount constitutes payment solely for the right of occupancy or otherwise.